 How do you make sure you’re getting the right amount of iodine?

 When reading through this article, if you’ve identified with some of the possible signs and symptoms of deficient or excessive iodine levels, then there is a possibility you might not be getting the right amount of iodine in your diet.
 We all need to do this, but if you have signs and symptoms, you might benefit from examining your diet for iodine-rich foods and adjust any lack or excess as necessary.
-Alternatively you may want to consult a nutritionist, naturopath or other health practitioner for personally-tailored advise.
+Alternatively you may want to consult a nutritionist, naturopath or other health practitioner for personally-tailored advice.
 It is important to note that sometimes what may appear to be iodine-related symptoms may be something else entirely, because there is a large overlap of symptoms of various conditions.
 For this reason, having a health professional assist you is always advisable.

 If you don’t really have any signs and symptoms but would want to know what your iodine levels are, it’s a good idea to go for testing.
 To do this, any nutritionist or doctor could refer you to have a simple urinary iodine test done, or alternately a blood test can be conducted which assesses thyroid hormone levels.